 Most of the restrictions listed above do apply here:

 The complexType may contain mixed content (child elements and text).
 This concept is not supported by JSON.
-So the workaround this limitation is to drop the ‘mixed’ attribute and to introduce a ‘value’ element.
+So, the workaround this limitation is to drop the ‘mixed’ attribute and to introduce a ‘value’ element.

 The ‘choice’ construct is mapped in an untyped way by Java’s JAXB framework.
 Therefore, the container element is changed to a ‘sequence’.